Meet The Bodhana Group

 Then we had an idea for a fundraiser: A role playing game convention.
 We were all gamers, we knew people who would pay for a game marathon, it seemed within reach.
 That first Save Against Fear convention, with 35 people, we started hearing stories.
 Stories about how gaming had helped people.
 How role playing books inspired their interest to read as a child.
 How the character they created in the game had traits of the character they strive to be in life.
 How their game group had become the most important social group they had in their life.
 It was inspiring.
 So The Bodhana Group switched gears.
 We had found our path: Therapeutic Tabletop Gaming.
 We currently have four Master's level therapists. one Master's level licensed therapist, multiple teachers, administrators, and direct care professionals all volunteering their time to forward Bodhana.

 We now offer free structured game programs for kids, adults, and seniors.
 Programs designed to improve social skills, education, critical thinking, resiliency, and creativity through game play and discussion.
-We also offer private role playing therapy groups, under the supervision of a licensed therapist, for a fee.
+We also offer private role playing therapy groups, both sponsored and for a fee.
 This is a form of group therapy meant to assist in dealing with more intense emotional issues in a safe setting.
 Our current projects include a book for parents, teachers, and youth workers instructing them how to utilize tabletops games for skills development, a game rating system and database that allows people to search for games based on the skill they are seeking to improve, and our long-term goal of having our own community center one day.

 How can The Bodhana Group help you?